kamataryo/fetch-to-curl/README.md

 ## usage

 You can get executable curl command immediately and easily.
-Do anything with it, for example posting to chat.
+Do anything with it, for example posting to your chat as an evidence.

 ### parser